caioedut/pmex/README.md

 # Package Manager Execute

-Dynamically selects YARN or NPM to execute commands.
+Dynamically selects NPM or YARN or PNPM to execute commands.
 NPX is also supported.

 ## CLI

-Runs `yarn install` or `npm install` based on your default node package manager.
+Runs `npm install` or `yarn install` or `pnpm install` based on your default node package manager.

 ```shell
 pmex install